 hotel trying to save money you are pretty much on your own.
 You

-can buy deck tickets in the port usually on the day of departure
+can buy economy tickets in the port usually on the day of departure

-unless there is a big holiday.
+unless there is a big holiday or it is August or a weekend in July.
 If you want a cabin, have a car or

-are going by highspeed it is best to book at least a week in advance.
+are going by highspeed it is best to book at least a week or two in advance.
+Earlier if you are going to Mykonos, Santorini or any island that you have ever heard of in the summer.
+For ferry schedules and tickets see Ferryhopper.com

 Most people you will come in contact with will speak English since